Eddio0141/UniTAS/README.md

 # UniTAS
 A tool that lets you TAS unity games hopefully

-# <span style="color:red">!!!The tool doesn't bypass anti cheat or anything like that, USE AT YOUR OWN RISK!!!</span>
+# !!!The tool doesn't bypass anti cheat or anything related, USE AT YOUR OWN RISK!!!

+# The code is being refactored: [branch](https://github.com/Eddio0141/UniTAS/tree/Eddio0141/issue62), [issue](https://github.com/Eddio0141/UniTAS/issues/62).

 # Stuff you might want to know
 - The tool is still in a very early stage